 How to Respond to a Notice of Deficiency

-Whether you agree or disagree with the notice, you should respond to the IRS and acknowledge the notice.
-Read the notice thoroughly and carefully before communicating with the IRS to get a clear picture of the situation and prevent it from escalating.
+Whether you agree or disagree with the tax deficiency notice, you should respond to the IRS and acknowledge the notice.
+Read the notice thoroughly and carefully before communicating with the IRS.
+This way, you will get a clear picture of the situation and prevent it from escalating.

 The notice will have Form 5564 enclosed in the envelope.
-If you agree with the IRS’s findings and proposed new tax amount, you must sign the form and send it back to the agency.
+If you agree with IRS’s findings and proposed tax amount, you must sign and send the form back to them.
 Then pay the tax and other fees as soon as possible.

 However, you have the right to contest the notice if you disagree with the proposed changes.
 You may even provide additional information to support your claims.
 Check out Peace of Mind Tax Help’s article entitled “How to Respond to an IRS Notice of Deficiency: Your First Steps” for more detailed instructions on this process or hire a tax resolution professional such as Peace of Mind Tax Help.

 Understanding the Tax Deficiency Notice

 You could receive an IRS notice, including a Tax Deficiency Notice, anytime for several reasons.
 This can be challenging to navigate if you don’t know what it is or what it entails.
 However, learning everything there is to know about this notice can better prepare you if you ever receive one.

 If you have a tax problem and need an expert to help you settle the issue, reach out to us.
 Our team of experts in tax negotiation services can help you minimize your tax liability.
 Consult with us today and get peace of mind about your taxes.